 Weighing in at 1,670g for the pair and laced up with bladed, straight-pull spokes, they might not be the lightest, but they are stiff and responsive, ideally suited for lumpy terrain, and capable enough to effortlessly dispatch the flats.

 Dependable, lightweight alloy training wheels

-The Zonda wheelset is a lightweight option geared towards those looking for a durable and capable training wheel.
+The Zonda is a lightweight wheel geared towards those looking for a durable and capable training wheel.
 It comes in both the disc and rim-brake variety and can accommodate wider tyres, too.